habibullah47/habibullah47/README.md

 ## About Me

-I am a passionate software developer with a keen interest in web development, machine learning, and open-source contributions.
+I am a passionate software developer with a keen interest in cross-platform development, and open-source contributions.
 I love to learn new technologies and build projects that make a difference.

 ## Skills